gaomingzhao666/sweather-widget/README.md

 > The image shown here is the index of this widget, [click here](https://github.com/gaomingzhao666/nano-portfolio/tree/main/SCREENSHOT) to see more detailed screenshot for this project.

-Sweather is a lightweight and less dependencies widget that compatible with desktop OSs, which is made by Svelte and Electron and almost everything is made manually.
+sweather-widget is a lightweight and less dependencies widget that compatible with desktop OSs, which is made by Svelte and Electron and almost everything is made manually.
 The weather data-source are from [Free Weather API](https://www.weatherapi.com/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>